eZanmoto/dock/README.md

       ./relative/path: /inner/path
 ```

+* `workdir`: This defines the directory that the command is run in inside the
+  container.
 * `args`: These `args` are passed to the underlying `docker run` command in the
   same order.
+* `env`: These environment variable definitions are exported inside the Docker
+  container.
 * `nested_docker`: This mounts the default local Docker socket file inside the
   container and, inside the container, adds the user to the owner group for the
   socket file.